codingcyclist/ha_strava/info.md

 * Power (Watts)
 * # Trophies

 Since every Strava activity gets its own virtual device, you can use the underlying sensor data in your **Dashboards and Automations**, just as you'd use any other sensor data in Home Assistant.
-To learn how to display KPIs from your most recent Strava activities, please reference the **UI-configuration example** below.

 ## Installation
 1. Set up remote access to your Home Assistant Installation